arghpy/computational_geometry/README.md

-# computational_geometry
+# Computationl Geometry Project
-This repository was created to reflect the work on the project for the Computational Geometry subject from our university.

-The project reflects an application in python for computing convex layers based on the points drawn by the user.
+This project is a small implementation for computing convex layers.
+It was developed as part of a university course on the subject Computational Geometry.

+## Contents

+The project includes the following:

+- Implementation of an application in which the user can draw points by clicking and a series of buttons, one of which computes and displays the convex layers formed around the points and the other which resets everything

+- Project documentation in the form of a LaTeX file and a .pdf file

+- Presentation in the form of a PowerPoint file